-1. The purpose of this paper is to provide a quick reference guide to the recommendations under the Science-Management Dialogue agenda item of the 15th Session of the Scientific Committee for discussions at WCPFC16.
-In addition, this paper includes two related documents from WCPFC15: Key Decisions for Managers and Scientists under the Harvest Strategy Approach for WCPO Tuna Stocks and Fisheries in Attachment 1 and Terms of Reference for a Science-Management Dialogue in Attachment 2.
+1. The purpose of this paper is to re-submit for the further consideration of the Commission the proposal to convene a Science-Management Dialogue to facilitate the expeditious implementation of the Indicative Harvest Strategy Workplan (Attachment H of the WCPFC16 Summary Report).

+2. The paper also includes two related documents from WCPFC15: Key Decisions for Managers and Scientists under the Harvest Strategy Approach for WCPO Tuna Stocks and Fisheries in Attachment 1 and Terms of Reference for a Science-Management Dialogue in Attachment 2 to facilitate a discussion on the utility of a Science-Management Dialogue.